Georges Ehui

-Kouadio Georges Ehui (born 2 February 1994) is an Ivorian-born English footballer who plays as a midfielder for Marlow, having previously played for Wycombe Wanderers in Football League Two.
+Kouadio Georges Ehui (born 2 February 1994) is an Ivorian footballer who plays as a midfielder for Marlow, having previously played for Wycombe Wanderers in Football League Two.

 Career

 Wycombe Wanderers

 Ehui started a two-year scholarship with Wycombe Wanderers in 2011.
 He finished his first year as a scholar and signed his first professional contract in July 2012.
 He made his professional debut on 24 November 2012, in a 3–0 victory over Burton Albion in Football League Two, coming on as a substitute for Josh Scowen.
 He made his second league appearance against Cheltenham Town.
 Ehui moved on loan to Eastbourne Borough in 2013, making four appearances.

 Non-League moves

 Ehui has since had spells with Corby Town, Wealdstone, Margate, A.F.C.
 Hayes, Hadley and Burnham.
 However, in late December 2015, Ehui signed for Northwood - joining up with his cousin Joakim.
-Incidentally, his other cousin Ismael also had a spell at Northwood between 2014–15.
+Incidentally, his other cousin Ismael also had a spell at Northwood between 2014 and 2015.

 Ehui would leave Northwood in September 2016 to sign for league counterparts Aylesbury.